thpongue/rockpaperscissors/docs/artifacts.md

 		- naming is very confusing around registration
 		- look at making the e2e tests more readable and with less repeated code
 		- move localPersistence to services
-		- sut.ROCK doesn't exist in unit test - FIX!
 		- repetition in unit tests makes them unwieldy - try to refactor them to remove duplication as I go (not as a seperate job at the end)
-		- my close alerts function should use the proper promise api - should require the next function to go in a then clause
 		- use something like this for the winner: http://photos4.meetupstatic.com/photos/event/e/0/7/b/global_438177467.jpeg
 		- isWinner, isNoResult, isDraw could be a single value - this has become complicated
 	- [] tech debt